What Seasonal Workers Need to Know About Workers’ Compensation

 Seasonal Workers Are Covered by Workers’ Compensation

+When it comes to workers’ compensation law in Virginia, an employee is broadly defined and includes part-time, seasonal and temporary workers, minors, trainees, immigrants and working family members.
 Part-time and seasonal workers are covered by workers’ compensation in Virginia, just like full-time employees are.
+Don’t think that because you are hired temporarily or seasonally that your on the job injury doesn’t qualify for workers’ compensation, because more likely than not – it does.
+Workers’ comp insurance is required by law for nearly all employers and those hiring seasonal workers are no exception.
 If you’re a seasonal employee and you’re injured due to an accident at work, you are entitled to the same types of benefits available to full-time employees.
 Make sure you follow the same steps: tell your employer, tell a doctor, then call HammondTownsend.

 However, seasonal workers are less likely to need care for injuries other than physical injuries, due to the short duration during which they are working.
 Occupational diseases typically require time to build up, and most seasonal employees will not have an experience that would qualify them for mental health care resulting from an incident at work.